 Chapter 0: An explanation of chapter resource webpages

-The concept is that a reader can find a compilation of resources on a single webpage, for each chapter.
-They can bookmark the main resources page, and I can put a QR code at the end of each chapter.
+I created these pages so that readers can find a compilation of resources on a single webpage, for each chapter.
+They can bookmark the main resources page, and I was also able to put a QR code at the end of each chapter to make navigation easier.

 Chapter references, resources, and additional reading